 The Bachelor of Professional Practice component of the Co-op Program provides a program-based approach where students integrate their understanding from the workplace with their studies through reflective practices scaffolded throughout the curriculum.
 This supports their learning before, during and after placement.

-Students alternate between classroom studies and workplace experience in the form of vocational placements, one up to three months and two longer placements up to six months over a four-year course.
+Students alternate between classroom studies and workplace experience in the form of vocational placements, one of approximately three months and two placements up to six months over a four-year course.
 These workplace experiences offer opportunities for students to develop professional skills and networks and bring their practical experience back to the classroom to further enhance their studies.
 Students graduate with practical knowledge, strong professional networks and enhanced employability in their chosen field.

-The table below gives an overview of the sequencing for vocational placements in the Co-op Program.
+The table below gives an overview of the sequencing for vocational placements in the Actuarial Studies Co-op Program.